 Once you've settled your unpaid premium, the insurer could reinstate your policy.
 Although you might have to pay a fee for reinstatement, it's a cheaper way to get your car insured again.

 Find New Car Insurance Coverage

 If reinstatement is not an option, or if you can't afford your premium, it's better to get a fresh start.
 Shop around immediately for a new car insurance policy at a lower rate.

 You can easily compare quotes from different providers and find the best deals through the Moneymax car insurance comparison platform.
 You may even apply online for a car insurance policy with an affordable premium and the coverage you need through Moneymax.

 Below is a list of top car insurance companies and their features.

-If you tend to forget paying your bills, it’s best to go for an auto debit arrangement for your car insurance payments.
-You can have your premium automatically charged to your credit or debit card.
+Now that your car insurance policy is reinstated, make an effort to not miss any payments.
+If you tend to forget paying your bills, it's best to go for an auto debit arrangement and have your premium automatically charged to your credit or debit card.

 One of the quickest ways to ruin your personal finances is to stop paying car insurance.
 Better to prevent this from happening rather than stressing yourself out after getting your policy canceled.